zekinah/zone-pandemic-covid19/README.txt

 6. Result of the Shortcode for the list of all countries and its data in a table form.

+7. Result of the Shortcode for the Historical Graph.

+8. Result of the Shortcode for the World Heat Map.

 == Changelog ==
+= 1.1 =
+* Added Historical Graph ShortCode
+* Added World Heat Map Cases ShortCode

 = 1.0 =
 * Intial Release